-4.3 JTAG Operation
+5.3 JTAG Operation

-The PIC24F family supports JTAG programming and boundary scan.
-Boundary scan can improve the manufacturing process by verifying pin-to-PCB connectivity.
-Programming can be performed with industry standard JTAG programmers supporting Serial Vector Format (SVF).
+The PIC24F family supports JTAG boundary scan.
+Boundary scan can improve the manufacturing process by verifying pin to PCB connectivity.

-4.4 Enhanced In-Circuit Serial Programming
+5.4 Enhanced In-Circuit Serial Programming

 Enhanced In-Circuit Serial Programming uses an on-board bootloader, known as the program executive, to manage the programming process.
 Using an SPI data frame format, the program executive can erase, program and verify program memory.
 For more information on Enhanced ICSP, see the device programming specification.